 In response to the pressing need from the market to expand their product lines, and the lack of incentive for bottlers to cooperate with that expansion, in 2009-2010 both Coca-Cola and Pepsi fully integrated their largest bottlers.
 Before the integration, each CP had owned a 30% to 40% shareholding stake in its anchor bottlers; the rest of the shares were publicly traded.
-After the integration, both CPs established wholly owned subsidiaries that bought out all the shares in the bottlers.
-Both CPs claimed that the change would give them greater flexibility to adapt to consumer tastes, more direct control over investments in the bottling processes, and the ability to coordinate.
+After the integration, both CPs established wholly owned subsidiaries that bought out all the shares in the bottlers.2 Both CPs claimed that the change would give them greater flexibility to adapt to consumer tastes, more direct control over investments in the bottling processes, and the ability to coordinate.
 According to Indra Nooyi, CEO of Pepsi, "The fully integrated beverage business will enable us to bring innovative products and packages to market faster, streamline our manufacturing and distribution systems and react more quickly to changes in the marketplace, ...
 Ultimately it will put us in a much better position to compete and to grow both now and in the years ahead" (Pepsi Press Release, 2009).
-Muhtar Kent, CEO of Coca Cola, gave similar comments: "Our North American business structure has remained essentially the same since ...
-1986, while the market and industry have changed dramatically. ...
+Muhtar Kent, CEO of Coca Cola, gave similar comments: "the market and industry have changed dramatically. ...
 With this transaction, we are converting passive capital into active capital, giving us direct control over our investment in North America to accelerate growth and drive long-term profitability"(Coca Cola Press Release, 2010).